-Additionally, after further engagement with data and issues specific to Pennsylvania in 2016, the subcommittee identified injection drug users (IDU) as having significant and disproportionate impacts on multiple areas of the Care Continuum (e.g., unique difficulties linking to care, remaining in care, knowing their status, etc.).
+Additionally, after further engagement with data and issues specific to Pennsylvania in 2016, the subcommittee identified people who inject drugs (PWID) as having significant and disproportionate impacts on multiple areas of the Care Continuum (e.g., unique difficulties linking to care, remaining in care, knowing their status, etc.).
 Accordingly, the subcommittee created recommendations for the state and this IHPCP document to address the needs of this population.
-The subcommittee recommends that, "in the interest of preventing HIV transmission among individuals who inject drugs, both Federal and State HIV resources be utilized to provide comprehensive and relevant HIV prevention and care services targeted to IDUs.
-In accordance with guidance released to date, Federal funds cannot be used to purchase injection equipment though they can be used to support syringe service programs in other ways; State funds may or may not be subject to similar restrictions.
+The subcommittee recommends that, "in the interest of preventing HIV transmission among individuals who inject drugs, both federal and state HIV resources be utilized to provide comprehensive and relevant HIV prevention and care services targeted to PWID's.
+In accordance with guidance released to date, federal funds cannot be used to purchase injection equipment though they can be used to support syringe service programs in other ways; state funds may or may not be subject to similar restrictions.
 These efforts are contingent on the availability of funds, the approval of the determination of need that has been submitted to the CDC, and the authorization for legal operation of syringe service programs statewide."
 The HPG is pleased to note that at the time of publication (2016) the CDC had approved Pennsylvania's determination of need request that was generated by these recommendations.
+In 2019, the HPG formally requested that the division of HIV disease pursue approval for its staff and/or HPG members to have a presence at Opioid Taskforce meetings in the various regions across the state.